 Every parent has that moment when your kiddo starts speaking, and you think to yourself: SHIT! now we’ve got to stop swearing so much!
 We were just talking about swearing at work over at Corporette, and I thought an interesting corollary over here might be to share stories and tricks on how to stop cursing … Read More about How to Stop Cursing Around Kids

-2018 Update: We still stand by these easy school lunch ideas — you may also want to check out our more recent roundup of tips for packing school lunches.
 Ok, ladies — what do you pack for your kiddo’s lunches, whether for daycare, elementary school, or other?
-Are you most concerned with ease of packing, … Read More about The Working Mom’s Guide to Easy School Lunches
+Are you most concerned with ease of packing, assuredness of eating, nutrition, calories, or cost?
+What are your top easy school lunch ideas?
+Have you had success outsourcing this task — for example, I’ll bet this is … Read More about The Working Mom’s Guide to Easy School Lunches

 Bathtime with babies and little kids can be many things: fun, relaxing, hectic, boring, etc., depending on your kid’s age, current mood, and general attitude toward baths.
 Have you developed any tips and tricks to make bathtime easier?
 First, I’ll share a few things we’ve done at our house to make our son’s bathtime easier: 1. … Read More about Make Bathtime Easier with These 10 Tips

 Ladies, let’s talk potty training!
 What’s your best potty training advice — particularly if you’ve already been through it with a child?
-For my own $.02, I will admit it: I royally screwed up potty training with my eldest son, J. Things we did wrong, in no particular order: We “waited until he was ready.” … Read More about How I Royally Screwed Up Potty Training (And What to Do Instead)
+For my own $.02, I will admit it: I royally screwed up potty training with my eldest son, J. Things we did wrong, in no particular order: How We Royally Screwed Up Potty … Read More about How I Royally Screwed Up Potty Training (And What to Do Instead)

 I still remember the big day in 6th grade that we got to choose the foreign language that we’d start learning: Spanish, French, or German.
 (I picked Spanish.)
 Many schools in the U.S. still don’t begin to teach kids a new language until middle school, while most European countries, for example, start instruction of a second language when kids are six to nine years … Read More about 3 Ways to Teach Kids a New Language